 -d '{}'

-Once imported, you’ll find a Schema and a Permissions folder, both containing their respective operations.
+In the collection, you’ll find a Schema and a Permissions folder, both containing their respective operations.
 Generally, each operation includes its endpoint, HTTP method, authorization header, and body JSON.

 Lastly, to kick off your API exploration, run the APIs in the following order.